Lighthouse at night with spotlight beam . This is a 3d render illustration.

 Psychodynamic Psychotherapy

-Long-term psychotherapy, with me, offers you a space to explore in-depth how you became the way you are.
+Long-term psychotherapy offers you a space to explore in-depth how you became the way you are.
 We will think together about how your early environment and childhood experiences shaped your beliefs about yourself, others and the world.
 We will think together about how past experiences continue to influence your decisions and relationships in the present and explore what you might do instead.

-Eric Berne the founder of transactional analysis (TA), drew on the metaphor of fairytale, to explain the process of therapy.
+Eric Berne the founder of transactional analysis (TA), drew on the metaphor of fairytale, to explain the process of personal growth that can be achieved through long-term therapy.
 I have paraphrased him slightly here:

 "Every human being is born a prince or a princess; early experiences convince some that they are frogs, the rest of the unhealthy development follows from this."